dev-xo/remix-saas/README.md

 ### Prisma Migrations

 If your database choice was PostgreSQL, you will need to run Prisma migrations with your Postgres client running on the background.
-In order to accomplish this, feel free to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.
+In order to accomplish this, you will need to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.

-### Folder Structure

-Let's review some of template's important folders:

-    ├── models          # Stores database interactions.
-    ├── services        # Stores sessions, configs, utils and template initializers.
-      ├──                 This folder could also be called "lib" or "modules".

-    ├── routes
-      ├── api           # Stores Stripe Webhook Endpoint, and any realted API call.
-      ├── resources     # Stores app logic, redirects and session updates.

 ### Authentication

-Stripe Stack provides Social and Form Authentication.
+Stripe Stack provides Social and Form Authentication methods.

 ### Social Authentication

-To start using Social Authentication, we'll need to get the secret API Keys from the following Providers.
-Below here you can find all template's Providers OAuth Documentations.
+To start using Social Authentication, we'll need to get the secret API Keys from the following providers.
+Below here you can find all template's providers OAuth Documentations.

 - [Google OAuth](https://developers.google.com/identity/protocols/oauth2)
 - [Twitter OAuth](https://developer.twitter.com/en/docs/authentication/overview)
 - [Github OAuth](https://docs.github.com/es/developers/apps/building-oauth-apps/authorizing-oauth-apps)
 - [Discord OAuth](https://discord.com/developers/docs/topics/oauth2)

-Usually Social Providers will ask you for a `Callback URI / Redirect URL`.
-An example of a Callback URI for this template will look like the following one: `https://my-deployed-app.fly/auth/provider/callback`.
+Usually this Providers will require a `Callback URI / Redirect URL`.
+An example of a Callback URI for this template looks like the following one: `https://my-deployed-app.fly/auth/provider/callback`.

 Replace `/provider` with the one you are trying to setup.
 Available providers are: `google`, `twitter`, `github` and `discord`.
-Remember to set your Provider API Keys into template's `.env` file.
+Remember to set your provider API Keys into template's `.env` file.

-### Email / Password Authentication
+### Form Authentication

 Using this method is pretty straightforward.
-The only thing we have to know is that in order to allow the user recover its password, we'll need to use an Email Service.
+The only thing you have to know is that, in order to allow the user recover its password, we'll need to use an Email Service.

-This template uses [Sendinblue](https://www.sendinblue.com), an Email Service that does not require Credit Card for registration, either use.
-It's limited to 300 Emails per day, but it's good enough for development propouses.
+This template uses [Sendinblue](https://www.sendinblue.com), a free email service that does not require Credit Card for registration, either use.
+It's limited to 300 emails per day, but it's good enough for development propouses.

 Let's see how we can set up this service:

 1. Create an account at [Sendinblue](https://www.sendinblue.com).
-2. Go to Menu, and click on `SMTP & API`.
+2. Go to navigation menu and click on `SMTP & API`.
 3. Create and Copy the provided API Key.
+4. Paste the provided API Key into template `.env` file as `EMAIL_PROVIDER_API_KEY`.

 Done!
-Paste it into template's `.env` file as `EMAIL_PROVIDER_API_KEY`.

 ### Stripe Webhook - Development

-In order to start receiving Stripe Events to our Webhook Endpoint, we'll have to install [Stripe CLI.](https://stripe.com/docs/stripe-cli) Once installed, keep the following command running on the background:
+In order to start receiving Stripe Events to our Webhook Endpoint, you will have to install [Stripe CLI.](https://stripe.com/docs/stripe-cli) Once installed, keep the following command running on the background:

 ```sh
 stripe listen --forward-to localhost:3000/api/webhook
 ```

-The above command will provide us with a `Webhook Signing Secret` that has to be set in template's `.env` as `DEV_STRIPE_WEBHOOK_ENDPOINT_SECRET`.
+The above command will provide a `Webhook Signing Secret` that has to be set in template `.env` file as `DEV_STRIPE_WEBHOOK_ENDPOINT_SECRET`.

 ### Stripe Products

-From [Stripe Products Dashboard](https://dashboard.stripe.com/test/products), create as many products as you want.
-Remember to update their secret API Keys in template's `.env` as well as the product descriptions from `/services/stripe/stripe-plans`.
+From [Stripe Dashboard](https://dashboard.stripe.com/test/products), create as many products as you want.
+Remember to update their secret API Keys in template `.env` as well as the product descriptions from `/services/stripe/stripe-plans`.

 ## Production